dylan-lang/dylan-programming-book/source/slots.rst

 In this chapter, we covered the following:

--  We described techniques for initializing slots; see `See Summary of slot-initialization techniques. <slots.htm#45616>`_.
+-  We described techniques for initializing slots; see `Summary of slot-initialization techniques. <slots.htm#45616>`_.
--  We discussed the syntax of calling getters and setters; see `See Syntax of calling getters and setters. <slots.htm#68880>`_.
+-  We discussed the syntax of calling getters and setters; see `Syntax of calling getters and setters. <slots.htm#68880>`_.
 -  We showed how to define methods for getters and setters.
 -  We showed how and why you can use symbols instead of strings.
--  We described the different kinds of slot allocation; see `See Summary of slot allocations. <slots.htm#35729>`_.
+-  We described the different kinds of slot allocation; see `Summary of slot allocations. <slots.htm#35729>`_.
 -
 -